aijianiula0601/FlowCPCVC/index.md

 ## Any-to-Any

 --------
-#### speaker in test-dataset come from vctk, all speakers are unseen during training
+#### speakers in test-dataset come from vctk, all speakers are unseen during training

 ### Man-to-female